ivan-gerov/posner_task_experiment/readme.md

 # PsychoPy Posner Task Experiment
 This is a project created with PsychoPy as part of my Aston University final year project.
 The code is made to work with a EEG Biopac system and requires a parallel port to send event markers to the EEG.
 Without such a port and/or drivers the script will fail.
-You can, however, check the `test_no_event_markers.py` to see how the experiments looks and runs.
+You can, however, check the `test_no_event_markers.py` to see how the experiment looks and runs.